Frequently Asked Questions

 How may I request a private autopsy when an autopsy to determine the cause of death is not required?

 Autopsies are available for deaths which are not within the Coroner’s jurisdiction.
 These autopsies are done by written request of the legal next of kin, and the requestor pays customary charges for the autopsy.
 (California Government Code Section 27520)

-For the fiscal year 2014-2015, the charge for a complete autopsy is $3,675.00.
+For the fiscal year 2019-2020, the charge for a complete autopsy is $3,675.00.
 Depending on the circumstances, there may be additional charges.
-The cost of examination, if applicable, is also paid by the legal next of kin.
+The cost of examination, if applicable, is also paid by the legal next of kin prior to the autopsy.